In This Article

 A phlebotomist will need to draw your blood and take it to a laboratory for testing and observation.

 You don’t need to do anything special to prepare for the test.
 If you’re getting other tests done, your doctor may require you to fast before giving your blood sample.

-Before taking a blood sample, a phlebotomist or hospital technician will first tie an elastic band around your upper arm.
+Before taking a blood sample, a phlebotomist or hospital technician will tie an elastic band around your upper arm.
 This will make the vein more visible and easier to draw from.

-You may feel a slight sting when the needle is first inserted.
+You may feel a slight sting when the needle is inserted.
 After a minute or two, there should be enough blood in the vial.

 The technician will remove the needle and apply a cotton swab and a bandage to prevent bleeding.
 This entire process typically takes less than 5 minutes.

-You may feel dull pain for a few hours after having your blood drawn.
+You may feel a dull pain for a few hours after having your blood drawn.
 There may also be some slight bruising.
 But you can continue your normal daily activities, including driving and working.

 The doctor’s office should contact you directly about your results, or they can notify you through an online patient portal.
 Results may also be delivered to you by mail.